rochoa85/PepFun/README.md

 5. Discard if there are oxidation-sensitive amino acids (M, C or W)
 ```

 In addition, a file named `structure_[sequence].pdb` will contain the peptide structure predicted by the conformer option in RDKit (see main publication), which will have the correct numeration and order of the amino acids based on the input sequence.
+With the `-r modeller` option it is possible to predict the conformer using Modeller together with secondary structure restraints to be more accurate about the prediction.

 ### Calculate structural information of a protein-peptide complex